 Once you've assigned roles and encouraged guest interaction, AI tools can take your party up a notch by simplifying game management and making the experience more engaging.

-AI tools also make hosting easier by taking care of intricate details like managing the plot, distributing clues, and assigning roles tailored to your guests' preferences.
+AI tools also make hosting easier by taking care of intricate details like managing the plot and distributing clues.
 This frees you up to focus on making the event enjoyable for everyone.

 With AI handling the logistics, you can focus on adding personal touches like themed snacks or drinks to make the party even more memorable.